 Put your pennies to good use.
-Together we can use our extra change to help neighbors in need.

 Co-op Connections Card

 One way we look out for our members is by offering every household the Co-op Connections Card.
 This member benefit card helps you save money on everyday expenses, like clothing and groceries, at thousands of local and national retailers.
 The Co-op Connections Card can also be used online and allows members to access special partner sites for additional savings.